Toddler Girl ‘Busted,’ Let Slip She Watched The ‘Walking Dead’ To Mom,’ Tries To Cover Up Lie In the Most Hilarious Way

 As the vintage American comedy series said, “Kids say” — and do “the darndest things.”
 A recently uploaded video that’s going viral is proof and then some.
-It’s sure to make your day and will have you laughing your you know what off on the floor.
+It’s sure to make your day and will have you laughing your you-know-what off on the floor.

 The user, AFV, uploaded the funny Rumble video.
 The footage is not dated, but humor is timeless — especially when it involves children letting slip that they watched the Walking Dead TV show.